alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 Sometimes they returned `undefined`, sometimes they didn't return the **DOM element** I was looking for.
 To be honest, I didn't know _anything_ about what I was doing.
 I was a total noob.
 I used to try any combination possible until my `ref` looked like what I wanted to get in the beginning.

 And even then, I had no clue on how to use the `ref` properly.
+One day, I decided to dig into the official documentation and React's code to unravel this mystery once and for all.

 You probably already are familiar with `refs` handling in React.
 But if you are not, I have good hopes this article will help you a lot.